eso-mechanics/eso-mechanics/trials/hel-ra-citadel.md

         A huge air atronach that initially spawns in with 3 additional enemies and is typically pulled immediately; don't expect to be able to stop to change skills etc!
         His notable attacks are as follows:
         <ul>
-          <li><b>Gusts of wind</b> - Small red AoEs that target a single (but quickly change targets) and will move around the group (following whichever group member they are targeting at the time) continuously though the fight.
-A single group member can get targeted by multiple gusts at a time and these will do small amounts of damage to anyone standing in them.</li>
+          <li><b>Gusts of wind</b> - Small red AoEs that target a single group member (but can quickly change targets) and will move around the group (following whichever group member they are targeting at the time) continuously though the fight.
+A single group member can get targeted by multiple gusts at a time and these will do small amounts of damage to anyone standing in the circle.</li>
           <li><b>Heavy Attack</b> - Indicated by the usual "yellow sparks" the boss wraps his arms around his body and unleashes a powerful attack on whoever has aggro.</li>
           <li><b>Six Sword Assault</b> - The boss throws out four large AoEs in several directions (his "corners") that return the same way and deal damage to anyone in their path.</li>
           <li><b>Sword Swirl</b> - At 35% (and at regular intervals thereafter if the fight goes on for a while) the boss will form a large AoE around him and continuously spin his swords around dealing large amounts of damage to any group member caught inside.</li>